Treasure200Maiyanga/my-webdev-and-python-projects./README.md

 2) This goes for the contact homepage and project file sets all project, contact and homepage files must all be in one folder then it can be run there

+3) the python files can be download and run stand alone either via terminal or through desired ide/code editor

 Features
 Digit input (0–9) and decimal point